-While it’s normal for professional movers to ask for a down payment to secure their services, no company should ever ask for payment in-full upfront.
+While it’s normal for professional movers to ask for a down payment to secure their services, no company should ever ask for payment-in-full upfront.
 IF a moving crew demands this before they ever start loading your belongings, there’s a good chance they’ll skip town before transporting your belongings.
 Worse, they could load your belongings and never contact you again, leaving you without the things you need to set up your house.

 The Estimates are Non-Binding

 Things happen during a move that can alter the total charges you’re assessed.
 To address this, most reputable companies include a not-to-exceed clause on their estimates.
 This number is the maximum you could be charged for the move to your new home.
 If a company does not include this clause or only offers a non-binding estimate, they’re likely out to scam you.
-You have no way of guaranteeing the price of your move and the end result could cost you hundreds of dollars.
+You have no way of guaranteeing the price of your move, and the result could cost you hundreds of dollars.

-Spare yourself the stress of moving and hire the experienced professionals at Eden’s Moving Services.
+Spare yourself the stress of moving and hire experienced professionals at Eden’s Moving Services.
 Our dedicated crew will take care to safely load and transport each item so you can focus on enjoying your new home.
 Contact us online or call 1-877-887-8248 to schedule a free moving estimate today.